-3.3 2011-2015: Convergent publishing develops in depth.
-After 2011, with the popularity of the two micro-ends, not only provided the technology and platform for the transformation and upgrading of the publishing industry, but also spawned the knowledge service "Big V".
-The development of publishing technology further closed down.
+3.3 2011-2015: Convergence publishing develops in depth.
+After 2011, with the popularity of the two micro-ends, not only provided the technology and platform for the transformation and upgrading of the publishing industry, but also spawned the knowledge service "Big V", and the development of publishing technology was further closed.
 R & D is moving towards open use.
 The publishing science and technology innovation system is becoming more and more perfect, and the support for science and technology has been significantly improved.
 The national publishing authority has implemented major scientific and technological projects such as the National Digital Composite Publishing System Project.
-China Press and Publishing Research Institute undertakes digital copyright protection technology research and development projects, and has formed engineering standards and interface specifications, standard system diagrams, application systems and service platforms.
+China Press and Publication Research Institute undertakes the research and development of digital copyright protection technology, and has formed engineering standards and interface specifications, standard system diagrams, application systems and service platforms.

 Significant progress has been made in the construction of digital publishing standards.
 It has national standardization technical committees covering printing, publishing, distribution, informatization, and copyright, and has established 11 research and implementation institutions .
 Implementation of the new "Standardization Management Measures for the Press and Publication Industry".
 E-book content, mobile phone publishing, digital copyright protection, digital publishing format, digital publishing and printing, animation publishing, game publishing, digital publishing satellite broadcasting, and other standards have been introduced or initiated.